Cluster munition: Countries

-In addition, at least two countries that no longer exist (the Soviet Union and Yugoslavia) have used cluster bombs.
+In addition, at least three countries that no longer exist (the Soviet Union, Yugoslavia and the Democratic Republic of Afghanistan) used cluster bombs.
 In some cases, the responsibility or even the use of cluster munition is denied by the local government.

 Non-state armed groups

 Very few violent non-state actors have used cluster munitions and their delivery systems due to the complexity.
 As of August 2019, cluster munitions have been used in conflicts by non-state actors in at least six countries.